 Uniqlo caters apparel to mainly 3 customer segments: Women, Men and Kids & Babies.
 The brand is divided into five sub-brands separated by style but housed under the same Uniqlo store, within which Uniqlo showcases its collections:

-Outerwear: Uniqlo’s outerwear comprises of jackets and coats of different styles and materials, blousons and parkas to suit different weather conditions and occasions, and the famous Ultra-Light Down jacket that is extremely thin, light, and comfortable but yet provides excellent insulation and warmth.
+Outerwear: Uniqlo’s outerwear comprises of jackets and coats of different styles and materials, hoodies and parkas to suit different weather conditions and occasions, and the famous Ultra-Light Down jacket that is extremely thin, light, and comfortable but yet provides excellent insulation and warmth.

 Tops: This category includes functional and comfortable dresses, shirts, wrinkle-resistant blouses, t-shirts and UT (Graphic t-shirts) for women made from a variety of materials.
 Sweaters and cardigans are also included, with most styles made with the brand’s signature UV Cut material or its soft and luxurious Cotton Cashmere.
 For men, it includes formal and casual shirts in a variety of fits, t-shirts, UT, sweaters and cardigans, and flannel.
 Its range of polo t-shirts are made in 4 different materials: AIRism, Dry Ex (extra breathable mesh in a seamless construction), Dry Pique and Dry Shirt Collar (featuring a sturdy dress shirt style collar).

-Bottoms: This category for women includes shorts and skirts to suit all lifestyle needs, jeans that come in a variety of cuts, leggings (including maternity leggings), ankle pants, cargo pants and sweatpants.
-Its men’s bottoms include shorts, jeans, ankle pants, jogger pants and its most recent innovation – the Kando pants, a new lightweight, stretchable and fast-drying material with Airdots pockets.
+Bottoms: This category for women includes shorts and skirts to suit all lifestyle needs, jeans that come in a variety of cuts, leggings (including maternity leggings), smart pants, ankle pants, casual pants and lounge bottoms.
+Its men’s bottoms include smart pants, shorts, jeans, ankle pants, casual pants, lounge bottoms and its most recent innovation – the Kando pants, a new lightweight, stretchable and fast-drying material with Airdots pockets.
 In line with its brand mission to celebrate individuality, Uniqlo offers free alteration services for pants that cost above a certain amount.

 Inner-wear: Uniqlo has designed its inner-wear with comfort as a predominant focus.
-For women, this includes bras, shorts, bra top, camisoles, shape wear, socks and leg-wear, and HeatTech (Regular, Extra Warm, and Ultra Warm).
+For women, this includes bras, bra tops, inner tops, shape wear, shorts and underwear, socks and leg-wear, and HeatTech (Regular, Extra Warm, and Ultra Warm).
 For men, this includes inner tops, trunks, boxer briefs and briefs, socks and leg-wear, and HeatTech.